 LRIs will be interspersed with NRIs, and will be identified as LRI A, LRI B, LRI C, etc. with priority given to the letter closest to the beginning of the alphabet.
 Single-letter LRIs have higher priority than double-letter LRIs (e.g., LRI Z is higher priority than LRI AA).
 LRIs, including LRIs referenced to an official mileage, become eligible for execution upon completion or cancellation of the immediately preceding NRI.
 More than one LRI may become eligible for execution at the same time.
 An eligible LRI becomes ineligible for execution when the specified action "Cancel LRI (letter)" is executed in a route instruction, or is included in official information.
 An LRI referenced to an official mileage may become ineligible for execution prior to the official mileage being reached.
 An ineligible LRI may be canceled.

 While eligible for execution, an LRI may be executed once, more than once, or not at all.
 When eligible, LRIs overlap NRIs, and NRIs overlap LRIs.
 LRIs may overlap other LRIs, but not themselves.
-An LRI and NRI, or multiple LRIs may be executed at the same point, however no more than one course directing action can be executed at an intersection (**Sanction Exception** Article 25.A.2).
+An LRI and NRI, or multiple LRIs may be executed at the same point, however no more than one course directing action can be executed at the same time at an intersection (**Sanction Exception** Article 25.A.2).

 Pauses and gains are in hundredths of a minute (e.g., Pause 100 = Pause 1 minute).